ChASE-library/ChASE/docs/quick-start.rst

 following, we provide simple step-by-step instructions on how to install ChASE on a laptop or a workstation equipped with a Linux or Unix OS.
-Because ChASE uses `CMake <http://www.cmake.org>`__ for autodecting dependencies and mananging configuration options across different platforms, it can be easily configured on any Linux and Unix based operating systems.
+Because ChASE uses `CMake <http://www.cmake.org>`__ for auto-detecting dependencies and managing configuration options across different platforms, it can be easily configured on any Linux and Unix based operating systems.
 Multiple examples are also provided, and user can utilize them to directly test ChASE on a matrix of his choice.